 Now known as Flavors of Fall, Oktoberfest at the Reston Town Center in Reston, Virginia, is a staple of the region.
 Here, you can sample the best in fall brews and traditional Oktoberfest fare provided by some of Reston's finest eateries while enjoying live entertainment.
 Admission is free to the event, which takes place in early October.

 10 of 12

-You can enjoy live music, food trucks, games, plenty of lager, and lots more at the annual Port City Brewing Company's Oktoberfest celebrations, which start on August 3, 2018, and take place sporadically through early October.
-Port City Brewing Company also released a limited run of its Oktoberfest brew in honor of this classic German festival, so don't miss your chance to take home a growler of it.
+Enjoy live music, food trucks, games, plenty of lager, and lots more at the annual Port City Brewing Company's Oktoberfest celebrations, which start in early August, and take place sporadically through early October.
+Port City Brewing Company usually releases a limited run of its Oktoberfest brew in honor of this classic German festival, so don't miss your chance to take home a growler of it.

 11 of 12